Where can I park?

 Do you have a student ministry?

 While we do not have a separate student ministry at this time, we welcome students from area colleges and universities to join us in our parish life through worship, study, and service opportunities.
 We’re a small but growing parish, so students have the opportunity to build relationships with others of all ages.
-Students may be especially interested in our Wednesday noon Eucharist, St. Dunstan’s Academy of Christian Studies, and Theology on Tap.
-Check out our calendar here.
+Students may be especially interested in our Wednesday noon Eucharist, Life Together (Wednesday evening dinner, prayer, and Bible study), Theology on Tap, and Christian Formation (Sunday morning before Mass, 10AM).
+For more information please click here and check out our calendar.

 How can I get involved at St. Philip’s?

 There are a number of ways to serve at St. Philip’s.
 View our list of service opportunities on our volunteer and involvement page here.
 In addition, we also serve the community by supporting the Interfaith Food Pantry and the Pregnancy Resource Center.

 How do I join St. Philip’s?

 We typically welcome new members to St. Philip’s twice a year when our Bishop visits.
 We offer catechesis classes covering the basics of the Anglican faith in the months leading up to the Bishop’s visit.
 If you’re interested in joining St. Philip’s, please contact Father Miller.